 Then, of course, you have the 2044.
 The 2044 is really the declaration that we’d use if you have unfurnished accommodations.
 Unfurnished, over 15K, that’s the declaration we’d use.
 If you’re renting unfurnished accommodation under 15K, then that would just simply go in the micro BIC on the base document, 2042.

 Again, if you’re not sure you can quite easily go to the local tax office and ask for advice or get some help out there.
-Come to LBS or speak to a tax specialist.
-It’s sometimes worth investing if you’re not sure.
+Feel free to contact us at LBS if you need help and if we cant help we may know someone who can.

 2047 – OVERSEAS MONEY FOR RESIDENTS